 Now I ask you, is that the spirit of Christmas?
 J

-I developed the prototype for these cookies last year as part of the product line for LunaCafe OtherWorldly Artisan Cookies, which will hopefully launch in the not too distant future.
+I developed the prototype for these cookies last year as part of the product line for LunaCafe OtherWorldly Artisan Cookies, which will hopefully launch in this lifetime.
 Although I can’t share that top secret formula with you (more than 10 years in testing), here is essentially the same flavoring in a traditional and utterly delicious (light, crisp, buttery) shortbread cookie.

 Warning Highly addictive.
 May cause immature behavior even in adults.